januszjasinski/KringleCon-IV/Easter Eggs/README.md

 {"type":"TELEPORT_USER","destination":"shenanigans"}
 ```

-You can also get to it by amending the data attribute ```floor``` to a random number, on the elevator in Frost Tower Lobby, selecting the floor and whoosh....
+You can also get to it by amending the data attribute ```floor``` to a random number, on the elevator in Frost Tower Lobby or the one in the entry of KringleCon, selecting the floor and whoosh....

 ```html
 <button class="btn btn2" data-floor="420">Talks</button>